top of page

 Submission Notes:

-3. Please share how much you donated (please donate a minimum of $10), either in the screenshot or in the submission message box when you upload.
+3. Please share how much you donated (please donate a minimum of $20), either in the screenshot or in the submission message box when you upload.
 How much you donate has nothing to do with whether or not your song will be played in the listening session and while of course generosity is encouraged, I understand that as a musician/human in this economy, you may be tight on cash.
-You will not be penalized for donating a smaller amount.
-It's just nice to be able to tell the music supervisor how much we all raised.
+You will not be penalized for donating a smaller amount, even if it's not $20.
+At the same time, this is a fundraiser and it's nice to be able to tell the music supervisor how much we all raised and for that to be a healthy amount!

 4. If you have a DISCO account, you can upload your screenshot into the playlist you make on DISCO (DISCO accepts all file types, not just music files).
 Otherwise just upload your song and screenshot to the upload box.